dnmfarrell/berrybrew/README.md

 ## Synopsis

-List all available versions of Perl that are available:
+List all versions of Perl that are available, installed, and currently used:

     > berrybrew available